OpenSourceCleaning/OpenSourceCleaning.github.io/README.md

 # 1. How do i get those spring cleaing issues

 * We do not want to interfere with your backlog.
-You can run Better Code Hub and based on it's analysis make new issues labeled 'SpringCleaning' or add the label to existing issues that are accessible for contributors
+You can run Better Code Hub and based on it's analysis make new issues labeled 'SpringCleaning' or add the label to existing issues that are accessible for contributors.

 # 2. Why should i accept these Pull Requests from people unknown to me?

 * Every Pull Request is analyzed for improvements in code quality by Better Code Hub.
 These results are in the Pull Request conversation.
-Maintainers will only accept improvements to the code
+Maintainers will only accept improvements to the code.

+* You help growing the Open Source Community by accepting Pull Requests that are of high quality.
+Contributors will do their first contribution to a real project.

 # 3. How to enable Better Code Hub to validate each Pull Request?